-Every Christmas time the Southbank plays hosts to Wintertime at Southbank Centre which from mid-November until just after Christmas sees visitors offered a host of different street foods, gifts, treats and shows that'll brighten up your trip!
+Every Christmas time the Southbank plays hosts to Wintertime at Southbank Centre, from mid-November until just after Christmas.
+Visitors are offered a host of different street foods, gifts, treats and shows that'll brighten up your trip!

-After you've done your sightseeing, why not pay a visit to one of the Southbank's hottest food spots!
+After you've done your sightseeing, why not pay a visit to one of London's hottest food spots!
 The Oxo Tower, based by the river, is a rooftop restaurant, bar and brasserie offering diners high quality food with unique and stunning views across the capital.